Events - Good Times (Party Page - Hangi)

 A Hangi (for those not in the know) is a traditional Polynesian/Maori style banquet of meat and root vegetables ... cooked in the ground.

-In 1995, Su & I decided to hold a hangi at our place in Basingstoke.
+In 1995, I decided to hold a hangi at my place in Basingstoke.
 To that end, I contacted a bloke called Andy, whose Aunt worked in the NZ Embassy.

 Andy had done several hangis before, both for his family and for friends and colleagues and he agreed to do one for us, if we could pitch in and give him a hand.